maaizameer/maaizameer/README.md

 ### Web Developer | HTML | CSS | JavaScript

 👋 Hello there!
-I'm Maaiz Ameer, a passionate web developer with a strong flair for HTML, CSS, and JavaScript.
-My journey in programming is a continuous learning experience, and I'm always excited to take on new challenges and create meaningful projects.
+I'm Maaiz Ameer, a passionate web developer with a strong flair for HTML, CSS, and JavaScript, React, Express, Node, Git, Github etc. My journey in programming is a continuous learning experience, and I'm always excited to take on new challenges and create meaningful projects.

 💻 Currently, I'm focusing on honing my skills in web development and diving deeper into the world of front-end technologies.
 I find immense joy in crafting elegant and user-friendly interfaces that bring ideas to life on the web.